mlocati/mlocati.github.io/_articles/github-branches-pullrequests.md

 							&lt;br /&gt;
 							By specifying your &lt;a href=&quot;https://github.com/settings/tokens&quot;&gt;GitHub personal access token&lt;/a&gt;, you'll be able to perform 5000 requests per hour.&lt;br /&gt;
 							&lt;br /&gt;
-							You can save the tokem by selecting the control box (it will be saved locally in your browser, not anywhere else).&lt;br /&gt;
+							You can save the token by selecting the control box (it will be saved locally in your browser, not anywhere else).&lt;br /&gt;
 							&lt;br /&gt;
 							Your credentials are only sent to GitHub (you can check that by inspecting the javascript of this page, as well as checking the network traffic in your browsers developer tools).
 						"